 - federal and state whistleblower laws, including the Sarbanes Oxley Act (SOX) as amended by the Dodd-Frank Act.

-With more than 200 attorneys in 21 offices across the country, as well as 3 of counsel affiliate offices, our firm has a depth of knowledge and experience in these and other areas that our knowledge management technology ensures is available to the benefit of all of our clients.
+With more than 200 attorneys in 29 offices across the country, including four affiliate firms, our firm has a depth of knowledge and experience in these and other areas that our knowledge management technology ensures is available to the benefit of all of our clients.

 Policy Design and Evaluation.
 Our firm is nationally known for assisting clients with their human resources function.
 We design policies and practices that minimize the risk of successful claims of discrimination, equal pay violations, breaches of employment contracts, and wrongful or retaliatory discharge.
 Among other things, we assist clients with developing: